Collective attack free controlled quantum key agreement without quantum memory: Conclusion

 \subsection{Acknowledgment:}

 Authors acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) programme of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme-1/2019/6 (Q46).
-AD also thanks Sandeep Mishra for some useful discussion.
+AD also thanks Sandeep Mishra and Prof. Subhashish Banerjee for some useful discussion.